Infoteam-DataScience/TransferLearning/README.md

 ### 2.2.
 Parameters

-As described in more details on my [blog post](https://philipp-killermann.medium.com/transfer-learning-6537a705bdaf) the classification accuray depends strongly on the ability of finding all characteristic features in an image.
+As described in more details on my [blog post](https://philipp-killermann.medium.com/transfer-learning-6537a705bdaf) the classification accuracy depends strongly on the ability of finding all characteristic features in an image.

-Since this migh be a challenging task due to small data sets or large hyper parameters search spaces, there is a method called transfer learning which fills the gap.
+Since this might be a challenging task due to small data sets or large hyper parameters search spaces, there is a method called transfer learning which fills the gap.

 ![](./images/transfer-learning.png)